-Thanks for your interest in becoming a vendor or supplier to MAX.
-We invite fair and open competition in our procurement of products and services, and encourage participation by small and women or minority-owned Disadvantaged Business Enterprise (DBE) firms.
-On this page you will find any current solicitations, as well as addenda and contract award information.
-Simply click on the current solicitations to view as a pdf file.
-If you wish to be added to our vendor list to receive notices of solicitations, click on contact us and provide your contact information.
+MAX invites fair and open competition in our procurement of products and services, and encourage participation by small and women or minority-owned Disadvantaged Business Enterprise (DBE) firms.
+If you wish to be added to our vendor list to receive notices of solicitations, click on “contact us” and provide your contact information.

 View the Authority’s Disadvantaged Business Enterprise Program for Fiscal Years 2022-2024:

 Firms owned and controlled 51% or more by women, minorities, or other socially and economically disadvantaged individuals or groups are eligible to apply for DBE certification.

 For additional DBE-related information, please contact MAX’s DBE Coordinator: Charles Veldhoff, Data Analyst/EEO Officer, Macatawa Area Express (MAX), 171 Lincoln Avenue, Suite 20, Holland, MI 49423, via phone at 616-928-2494, or via email by clicking here.